nitinbankre/nitin-demo/README.md

 # nitin-demo
-I am creating this repository to start with Git and GitHub learning
+I am creating this repository to start with Git and GitHub learning.
+Author - Nitin Bankre